HassanIftikher/Auto_NGSPICE/README.md

 ## Implementation
 The implementation section covers the following key steps:
 1. Setting up the simulation framework using NGSPICE and the Sky130 libraries.
+   Install and configure the NGSPICE for circuit simulation on the Linux server.
+Download the sky 130 libraries [3] for the given project and create an environment for simulating NGSPICE netlist file and this allows simulating the given ngspice netlist file shown in figures 1 & 2.
+The Sky 130 libraries are essential for simulating circuits designed with in the Skywater process using tools like Xschem and NGSPICE.
+The main purpose of these libraries is to provide accurate models for the components used in the electronic circuit simulations.
-2. Developing Python scripts to extract transistor parameters from the NGSPICE netlist, perform parameter sweeping, and automate the simulation process.
+3. Developing Python scripts to extract transistor parameters from the NGSPICE netlist, perform parameter sweeping, and automate the simulation process.

 ## Results Validation
 This section discusses the methods used to conduct simulations, organize the data, and analyze the simulation outputs.
 It includes: